aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 ### controlPlaneConfiguration.taints
 A list of taints to apply to the control plane nodes of the cluster.

-Replaces the default control plane taint (For k8s versions prior to 1.24, `node-role.kubernetes.io/master`.
-For k8s versions 1.24+, `node-role.kubernetes.io/control-plane`).
+Replaces the default control plane taint.
+For k8s versions prior to 1.24, it replaces `node-role.kubernetes.io/master`.
+For k8s versions 1.24+, it replaces `node-role.kubernetes.io/control-plane`.
 The default control plane components will tolerate the provided taints.

 Modifying the taints associated with the control plane configuration will cause new nodes to be rolled-out, replacing the existing nodes.